 Summer is the warmest season of the year, falling between spring and autumn.
-Temperatures over the period differ based upon the location on the Earth; regions near the equator are warmer than those lying near the poles.
+Temperatures over the period differ based upon the location on the Earth; regions near the equator are typically warmer than those lying near the poles.
 This is because, due to the curve of the Earth, these places receive the most sunlight, according to Atmospheric Radiation Measurement (ARM) Program.
 The areas around the Earth's poles also have ice, which reflect a lot of the sun's rays.

-Most people think of astronomical summer when they define the season.
 Astronomical summer runs from the summer solstice until the autumn equinox.
 The summer solstice is the day of the year in which the sun is up the longest, while the equinox occurs when night and day are approximately the same length.
-Seasons differ based on ones location on Earth.
-In the Northern Hemisphere, the summer solstice occurs between June 20 and 22 each year, when the North Pole is tilted at the greatest angle toward the sun.
-In the Southern Hemisphere, it occurs between December 20 and 23, when the South Pole is tilted toward the sun.
-[Image Gallery: Stunning Summer Solstice Photos]

-However, you don't have to wait until the middle of June or December to feel changes in the weather.
-Meteorologists define summer as a three-month period of time; June, July and August north of the equator, and December, January and February to the south.
+There is another definition for summer, though.
+A meteorological season is defined as the 12 months of the year being divided up into four season with three months each, according to NOAA.
+June, July and August are considered summer, north of the equator, and December, January and February are summer to the south.
 During these months, temperatures tend to be higher than over the rest of the year.

 Weather in the summer grows warmer, and in some areas, the heat translates to drier temperatures.
 This hot, dry time of year can lead to droughts, where water is in short supply.
-Heat waves, times of excessively hot weather that include spikes in temperature, can also occur.
+Heat waves, times of excessively hot weather that include spikes in temperature, can also occur during the summer.
 Both can create a number of problems for people and wildlife.

 However, in many tropical regions, summer is the time of the "wet season," which is defined as a month where average precipitation is 60 millimeters (2.4 inches) or more, according to the British Broadcasting Company (BBC).
 Vegetative growth increases during this time period.
 If winds are changing, the increased rainfall can also usher in monsoon season, a time of violent rainy storms.

 The excessive temperatures and dry weather often associated with summer, as well as the violent monsoons, often causes rising death tolls.
 Let's take a look at a few instances of extreme summer weather:

 London, 1858: Temperature wasn't the only unbearable problem for the city of London in the summer of 1858.
 Water closets had become the new rage, and much of the raw sewage made its way to the Thames River.
 When the heat spiked, the stench blanketed the city.
-But the noxious odor was only the beginning; many still drank from the river, and thousands died from diseases.
+The noxious odor was only the beginning; many still drank from the river, and thousands died from diseases.
 In 1865, a newly designed sewer system helped prevent a repeat of the stinky summer, according to The History Channel.

 The Dust Bowl, 1930s: Coming on the tail end of the Great Depression, the 1930s saw several years of drought and dust storms across the central United States.
 The initial drought turned farmers' fields into dust that blew across the country, occasionally traveling all the way to the Atlantic Ocean.
 In 1936, heat waves added to discomfort, with Yuma, Arizona, experiencing 101 consistent days of temperatures over 100 degrees F (37.7 C).

-Chicago Heat Wave of 1995: Approximately 700 people died in Chicago over the course of five days when the temperature hit 106 F (41 C) in July 1995, according to the University of Chicago Press.
+Chicago Heat Wave of 1995: Approximately 739 people died in Chicago over the course of five days when the temperature hit 106 F (41 C) in July 1995, according to the University of Chicago Press.
 Excessive humidity caused temperatures to seem higher than 120.
 As more and more people cranked up the air conditioner, power grids reached their maximum capacity and burned out.
 This created even more problems for hospitals struggling with the increased patient load.

 Europe, 2003: In July and August, rising temperatures in Europe claimed more than 70,000 lives, according to an article in the journal Comptes Rendus Biologies.
 Temperatures climbed over 100 degrees, and were later determined to be higher than any summer since A.D.
 1500.
 The high death toll makes this the most fatal heat wave in recorded history.

 Russia, 2010: The world's second deadliest heat wave occurred only a few years later in Russia.
 With a high of 111 F (43.9 C), the excessive heat also sparked the worst drought in 130 years and fires across the country.
 Approximately 56,000 people died over the course of three weeks, many of them from drowning after swimming in unsafe locations or while intoxicated.